jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 }
 ```

 It works!

+### Configuer Serverless Framework AWS Credentials

 Technically speaking, we have a functioning, deployable Serverless Framework service.
 However, before we can deploy we must configure our AWS credentials.

-### Configuer Serverless Framework AWS Credentials

-The [Serverless YouTube channel](https://www.youtube.com/channel/UCFYG383lawh9Hrs_DEKTtdg) has a great video walk-through to setup AWS credentials:

-{{< youtube HSd9uYj2LJA >}}

----

-Here's a walk-through of the steps, for those that don't want to watch the video:

 1. Login to AWS and navigate to IAM
 1. Create a new user called `serverless-admin`